JorisSchut/Data-Science/Cleaning/wk3/Codebook.md

 In this project, raw data from the UCI machine learning repository was transformed into a clean data file that follows the [principles of tidy data](http://vita.had.co.nz/papers/tidy-data.pdf).

 To do this a R script called run_analysis.R was created that does the following:
- 0. Checks if the data is present and dowloads it if this is not the case.
+ 0. Checks if the data is present and downloads it if this is not the case.
  1. Merges the training and the test sets to create one data set.
  2. Extracts only the measurements on the mean and standard deviation for each measurement.